A general regularity theory for stable codimension 1 integral varifolds: Parametric -estimates in terms of fine excess

 \section{Parametric $L^{2}$-estimates in terms of fine excess}

-This section and all of the subsequent sections up to and including Section~\ref{propertiesIII} will be devoted to the proof of the assertion of {\bf Case 2} (see the beginning of Section~\ref{step3}).
-Crucial to our proof are the $L^{2}$-estimates, given in Theorem~\ref{L2-est-1} and Corollary~\ref{L2-est-2} below, for varifolds $V \in {\mathcal S}_{\a}$ with small coarse excess (relative to a hyperplane) and lower order ``fine excess'' relative to appropriate unions of half-hyperplanes meeting along $(n-1)$-dimensional axes (see Hypotheses~\ref{hyp}(5) below).
+This section and all of the subsequent sections up to and including Section~\ref{propertiesIII} will be devoted to the proof of the assertion of {\bf Case 2} set forth at the beginning of Section~\ref{step3}.
+Crucial to our proof are the $L^{2}$-estimates, given in Theorem~\ref{L2-est-1} and Corollary~\ref{L2-est-2} below, for a varifold $V \in {\mathcal S}_{\a}$ with small coarse excess (relative to a hyperplane) and lower order ``fine excess'' relative to an appropriate union of half-hyperplanes meeting along an $(n-1)$-dimensional axis (see Hypotheses~\ref{hyp}(5) below).
 These results are adaptations to the present ``higher multiplicity'' setting of those proved in (\cite{S}) in the context of ``multiplicity 1 classes'' of minimal submanifolds.

 {\bf Notation}: {\bf (1)} Let ${\mathcal C}_{q}$ denote the set of hypercones ${\mathbf C}$ of ${\mathbf R}^{n+1}$ such that ${\mathbf C} = \sum_{j=1}^{q} |H_{j}| + |G_{j}|,$ where for each $j \in \{1, 2, \ldots, q\}$, $H_{j}$ is the half-hyperplane defined by